TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/nsiservice-internal.md

 <!--/issueDescription-->

 ## **Recommended Steps**
 To resolve the issue, please try the steps below using the Azure virtual machine serial console tool.
-If you’re unfamiliar with the serial console or would like additional information, please refer to our user [guide] (https://docs.microsoft.com/azure/virtual-machines/windows/serial-console).
+If you’re unfamiliar with the serial console or would like additional information, please refer to our user [guide](https://docs.microsoft.com/azure/virtual-machines/windows/serial-console).

 #### From the console: ####
   * Query the state of the service by executing `sc query NSI`